 Today, the assets are more commonly Digital Cinema Packages (DCPs).
 These are high resolution files that are encrypted and sent to theaters.

 Some movies have distribution from the get-go.
 Major studios make them, often within their deal with a production company.

+Next, the studio distributes the film through its distribution division.
 There are a lot of nuances within these types of deals, including when studios split regional distribution rights.

 But that's another conversation, and if your film is set up at a major studio, you won't have to worry about how to get distribution.